moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 - Gave a talk at the Sacramento Python Users Group.
 - Taught or facilitated 7 workshops that benefited the university and the public.
-- Developed and maintained numerous open source software packages for public use.
+- Co-developed and co-maintained 12 open source software packages for public use.

 Introduction